WJVincent/May-2024/1-module/2-week/3-day/README.md

 - meet and greet - get to know each other
 - decide whose gonna drive and navigate first
 - driver is going to clone repo
-- switch roles every 15 minutes
+- switch roles every 15 minutes (if in the middle of a problem, no longer than 25m)
 - stick to this pattern no matter what
 - COMMUNICATE WITH EMPATHY
     - avoid using accusatory terms like "you did this",